jackmiller2003/kae-cyclones/README.md

 ## Stability analysis, conserved values

 ## Generation of synthetic data
+This is the foundation of the paper.
+The process is as follows:
+1. Generate synthetic data by perturbing eigenvectors, using a randomly sampled vector.
+Alternatively, generate synthetic data using a generative adversarial model (GAN).
+2. Train a classification model to distinguish between real and fake cyclone images (will need to probably pre-generate and label some data with fake and real images).
+3. Red-mark images which do not pass the classification model (i.e. are not "cyclone" enough).
+4. Train a limited-capacity model using original data, full synthetic data and self-evaluated synthetic data, and compare performance between the three.
 ### Constructing synthetic data from perturbation
 Taking given examples, passing them through a trained model, perturbing the eigenvectors in the hidden state matrix, and then decoding these hidden states to generate new examples. $\mu$ and $\sigma$ are the mean and standard deviation of the distribution the random perturbation is sampled from. `choose_eigenvectors` is a user-provided function to determine which eigenvectors to perturb (default is the largest eigenvectors).
 ```bash